kilipan/nasin-toki/README.md

   `mi tomo e waso` - e.g. "We turn the bird into a house."
 (Maybe it is a very big bird and we can live in its plumage!)
 - The subject applies Y to the object, "X applies Y to Z.".
   `mi luka e soweli len` - e.g. "I pet the hidden dog.", or "I hit the plush toy."
+  `mi tomo e waso` - e.g. "I apply the house to a bird, i.e. I put the bird into the house"
   `sina telo e sina` - e.g. "You wash yourselves.", or "You spill water on yourself."